rowanv/tap-facebook-posts/README.md

 This tap:
 - Pulls posts data for a given node from the [Facebook Graph API][https://developers.facebook.com/docs/graph-api].
-If no state is specified, it will pull all available data for the feed.
+If no state is specified, it will pull all available data for the feed, up to a limit of 50 API calls.
+- Prints the 'after' cursor (the next post that one should request from the API) to STATE

 # Quick Start